-You become the face of your business and oftentimes, people buy from you directly because they not only like your product, but they also like working with you.
+You become the face of your business and oftentimes, people buy from you directly.
+They not only like your product, but they also like working with you.

-They may DM you to place the order instead of going to your website.
-This doesn’t really do you any favors.
-Now you’re keying in their order manually and playing the role of customer service representative instead of CEO.
+As such, they may message you to place the order instead of going to your Shopify site.
+This doesn’t do you any favors.
+Now you’re keying in their order manually and playing the role of data entry instead of CEO/Creator.

-I mean really.
 You’ve got more important things to do right?
 Well on one hand I would say a sale is a sale.
 But as you grow, yes you do have more important things to do.
-Your job no longer involves keying orders in, rather growing your business.
+Your job should move from keying orders in to growing your business.

 So how can you get them to your website to place the order?

-Even that feels a bit cumbersome and who says they will actually buy at that point?
-Over time, they will learn to go to your Shopify or Squarespace site directly.
+Over time, they will learn to go to your Shopify site directly.

 A clear path to your Shopify site

 Your branding and content needs to be clear so they know where they can buy your products.

 When a customer buys from you in person, include a business card or pamphlet directing them to your website.